codefitz/DisMAL/README.md

    pip install -r requirements.txt
    ```

+   This project requires the following packages:

+   - pandas
+   - paramiko
+   - tideway *(obtain from a BMC Discovery appliance)*
+   - pyautogui
+   - tabulate
+   - cidrize

    The `tideway` module is distributed with BMC Discovery and must be obtained from a BMC Discovery appliance because it is not available on PyPI.

 4. *(Optional)* Install additional development requirements for running the test suite: